 b.
 The state of being in rapid motion; rapidity.

 1. To cause to go, move, or proceed quickly; hasten.

 2. To increase the speed or rate of; accelerate

 3. To move, work, or happen at a faster rate; accelerate

-On the first day of practice each year, the athletes and I work on proper acceleration.
+On the first day of track practice each year, the athletes and I work on proper acceleration.
 This action is the first part of every sprint race.
 If the acceleration goes wrong, so does the rest of the race.
 It’s literally like a domino effect.